twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Adds glyph members to any composite glyph.
 * **TSELECTLOOKUPTABLEFORM** – Shows a dialog to select a lookup table in the OpenType layout tables.
 * **TSHAREWAREFORM** (version 3.0 until 4.5) – If the program detects that it is not registered and is running after a grace period of 30 days, the program will show a description of shareware programs when pressing **Start** in `TSPLASHFORM`.
-* **TSORTGLYPHSFORM** (version 5.6 until 6.5) – Shows a dialog to change the glyph order within a font (replaced with **Tools: Sort Glyphs** in version 7.0 & above).
-Prior to version 5.6 any font will sort glyphs with the standard macOS ordering.
+* **TSORTGLYPHSFORM** (version 5.6 until 6.5) – Changes the glyph order within a font (replaced with **Tools: Sort Glyphs** in version 7.0 & above).
+Prior to version 5.6 the glyphs are sorted in any font with the standard macOS ordering.
 * **TSPLASHFORM** – Used in unregistered copies.
 The three buttons at the bottom (**Use Evaluation Version**, **Enter Registration Code** and **Buy Now**) are displayed randomly. **Fun fact:** The copyright has a date of 2010.
 * **TSPTBXCOLORPICKERFORM** – Selects colors for use with colored fonts.
 * **TSUBLOOKUPMGR** (version 7.0 & above) – Manages subtables in the OpenType layout tables.